Mungaru Male: Plot

-The next day, Preetam brings Gautam to the marriage house as Gautam was getting late and his car had issue.
-They reach just in time for the ceremony, but Preetam declines to attend.
-Gautam asks for the heart-shaped watch as a remembrance but Preetham leaves, unwilling to part with it.
-There is a search for Preetam, and only his mother knows the truth about his love, but hides her worry.
+The next day, Preetham brings Gautam to the wedding after Gautam's car breaks down.
+They reach just in time for the ceremony, but Preetham declines to attend.
+Gautam asks for the heart-shaped watch as a memento but Preetham leaves, unwilling to part with it.
+They search for Preetham, but cannot find him.
+Only Preetham's mother knows the truth of his love for Nandini, and she tries to hide her fear.

-Resignedly, Preetam watches the arch proclaiming "Gautham weds Nandini" and the marriage taking place in Kodava style.
+Resignedly, Preetham watches the arch proclaiming "Gautham weds Nandini" and the marriage taking place in Kodava style.
 As he leaves, he spots Devadas and takes the rabbit with him.
-Driving towards Bangalore, Preetham confides in Devdas as to how much he loved Nandini, how he wished he had a life with her, and soon realizes that Devdas has died.
-The film ends with Preetham burying Devdas.
+Driving towards Bangalore, Preetham confides in Devadas as to how much he loved Nandini and how he wished he had a life with her.
+He then realises that Devadas has died.
+The film ends with Preetham burying Devadas.